 10 tips for a safe Labour Day with pets

-In any case, you may find these tips helpful for enjoying a safe Labour Day with your pets!
+You may find these tips helpful for enjoying a safe Labour Day with your pets!

 Labour Day Safety Tips

 - ID: Verify your pet’s ID is current.
-Should your pet run away, having an updated ID tag or microchip on your pet will help ensure local animal services can find you to reunite you with your lost pet.
+Should your pet run away, having an updated ID tag and microchip on your pet will help ensure local animal services can find you to reunite you with your lost pet.

 - Wildlife encounters: Reduce the risk of wildlife encounters by bringing pet food indoors at night, cleaning barbecue grills after use and keeping doors closed.